 If you want to save money in the short term, you could opt for a liability-only policy and upgrade later when you have a no-claims bonus to help reduce costs.

 Be truthful about your circumstances when you enter information into these tools.
 If you are caught misleading an insurance company to get a cheap policy, this will nullify any claims you need to make.
 In this instance, honesty is the best policy.

 You can compare the best rates by requesting free quotes from us.

 Some insurance companies offer a Good Student discount for people who maintain a high GPA while in college.
 Not all insurers have this, but it is worth looking for if you are a student and just 18 years old.
 If you are a responsible student studying hard, you are less likely to be involved in an accident.
 To qualify for the discount, your GPA must usually be above 3.0.

 Keep Your Bike Secure

-If you don’t have the option of including your helmet on, say, your home insurance policy then you should cover it as a part of your bike policy instead.
+If you don’t have the option of including your helmet on your home insurance policy, you should cover it as a part of your bike policy instead.
 It will add some extra cost to the premium, but it is worth it.

 This would cover if you ever needed to replace a helmet after an incident or if your gear was stolen.